daniilkiselev97/daniilkiselev97/README.md

 ### Hi there 👋

+My name is Daniil, I'm a frontend developer

+- 🔭 Graduated from the Yandex School of Interface Development with a degree in web developer
+- 🌱 About me: graduated from the Chemical University with a degree in engineering
+- 📫 Contact email: danqkislev@yandex.ru
+- 💬 Telegram: @danchik06

 <!--
 **daniilkiselev97/daniilkiselev97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.